Bijections on two variations of noncrossing partitions: A direct bijection between and

+\begin{lem} The word $\w_n$ obtained above is $12312$-avoiding. \end{lem} \begin{proof} Suppose $\w_n$ has a subsequence $abcab$ where $a<b<c$.
+When the second $b$ is added the first $b$ must have been marked.
+Moreover, the first $b$ must have been marked before adding the second $a$ because an unmarked integer becomes marked only if it is the largest integer (in this case at least $c$) in the sequence.
+Thus when the second $a$ is added, the first $a$ and $b$ have been marked.
+Since the first $a$ is the second rightmost marked integer at this moment, we must unmark the rightmost marked integer, the first $b$, and mark the largest integer which is at least $c$.
+Thus after this process, $b$ cannot be marked and we cannot have the second $b$, which is a contradiction. \end{proof}

-For $1\leq i\leq n$, $\w_{i-1}$ is obtained from $\w_i$ as follows. \begin{enumerate} \item Let $m=\max(\w_i)$.
-Let $t$ be the last letter of $\w_i$. \item If the leftmost $m$ is active in $\w_i$, then make it inactive. \item If $t$ appears only once in $\w_i$ (equivalently $t$ is greater than any other letters in $\w_i$), then we simply remove $t$.
-Otherwise, find the leftmost $t$ in $\w_i$. \begin{itemize} \item If the leftmost $t$ is inactive, then we remove the last letter $t$ and make the leftmost $t$ active. \item If the leftmost $t$ is active, then we must have $t<m$ since we have made the leftmost $m$ inactive.
-In this case we remove the last $t$, and make the leftmost $t$ still active and the leftmost $m$ active. \end{itemize} \end{enumerate}
+If we know $\w_n$, we can reverse this procedure.
+For $1\leq i\leq n$, $\w_{i-1}$ is obtained from $\w_i$ as follows.
+Suppose $m=\max(\w_i)$ and $t$ is the last letter of $\w_i$. \begin{enumerate} \item If the leftmost $m$ is marked in $\w_i$, then make it unmarked. \item If $t$ appears only once in $\w_i$ (equivalently $t$ is greater than any other letters in $\w_i$), then we simply remove $t$.
+Otherwise, find the leftmost $t$ in $\w_i$. \begin{itemize} \item If the leftmost $t$ is unmarked, then we remove the last letter $t$ and make the leftmost $t$ marked. \item If the leftmost $t$ is marked, then we must have $t<m$ since we have made the leftmost $m$ unmarked.
+In this case we remove the last $t$, and make the leftmost $t$ still marked and the leftmost $m$ marked. \end{itemize} \end{enumerate}